isabella232/rtos-docs-pr.pl-pl/rtos-docs/netx-duo/netx-duo-mqtt/chapter3.md

 ## <a name="nxd_mqtt_client_connect"></a>nxd_mqtt_client_connect

-Łączenie klienta MQTT z brokerem
+Połączenie Klient MQTT do brokera

 ### <a name="prototype"></a>Prototype